EDUCBA

 EQ and Recruitment

-Employees are hired based on their Intelligence Quotient (IQ) and their Emotional Intelligence Quotient (EQ).
+Employees are hired based on their Intelligence Quotient (IQ) and Emotional Intelligence Quotient (EQ).
 Although there are many psychometric tests to determine one’s EQ, the hirers mostly prefer to evaluate it in person, which is more practical.

 How to Improve your Emotional Intelligence?